 And that's really where the Pharisees were.
-They believed that everything hinged on the law.
-Really sad.
-"If (look at the beginning of verse 14) they who are of the law be heirs" and that's what the Pharisees where, the people of the law, they were the lawkeepers, the legalists.
+They believed that everything hinged on the law, really sad.
+"If (look at the beginning of verse 14) they who are of the law be heirs" and that's what the Pharisees were, the people of the law, they were the law-keepers, the legalists.
 If they're the heirs, the whole thing collapses.
 Everything is void.

-Now why can't the law save?
-You know, there are a lot of people who say: well, God gave all these rules, I keep the Ten Commandments and I think if you try to keep the Ten Commandments you're going to be all right.
+Now why?
+Why can't the law save?
+You know, there are a lot of people who say: Well, God gave all these rules, I keep the Ten Commandments and I think if you try to keep the Ten Commandments you're going to be alright.
 Many people believe that.
 If you just try to do your best and do good and keep the Ten Commandments, everything is going to be fine.
 The law will get us in.

-Now listen, verse 16, and here comes the real locus crucis of the text.
-If it was a promises not through the law but through the righteousness of faith, and if the law only works wrath, therefore it is of faith that it might be of grace to the end that the promise might be sure to all the seed, not to that only which is of the law but to that also which is of the faith of Abraham who is the father of us all.
+Now listen, verse 16, here comes the real locus crucis of the text.
+If it was a promise not through the law but through the righteousness of faith, and if the law only works wrath, therefore it is of faith that it might be by grace to the end that the promise might be sure to all the seed, not to that only which is of the law but to that also which is of the faith of Abraham, who is the father of us all.

 Now you say, "What is he saying?"
 He's saying this, listen.
 If salvation is by grace through faith then the promise is available to everybody who will constitute the redeemed seed.
 Look at it the other way.
-If salvation is only available to those who keep the law, t hen who is it available to?
+If salvation is only available to those who keep the law, then who is it available to?
 Nobody.
-But what he's saying is if it Is of faith and grace, the result is that it is available to everybody because nobody is disqualified by their sin.
+But what he's saying is, if it’s of faith and grace, the result is that it’s available to everybody, because nobody is disqualified by their sin.
 Do you understand that?
 Isn't that great?
 And then he splits them into two categories.
-First, not only to that which is of the law...who would that be?
-Who were the people of the law? ... the Jews.
+First, not only to that which is of the law.
+Who would that be?
+Who were the people of the law?
+The Jews.
 The term "of the law" is the same idea back in verse 12 when the Jews there are called "of the circumcision."
 Those who are identifying with the keeping of the law.
-It's available to the Jew and then to that also which is of the faith of Abraham which is the father of us all.
+It's available to the Jew and then to that also which is of the faith of Abraham, who is the father of us all.
 And that has to do with believing Gentiles.
 You say, "You mean the faith of Abraham is the Gentile faith?"
 Sure.
 Was Abraham a Jew?
-No. Abraham was a Chaldean Gentile‑‑that is a shocker for many Jewish people, by the way.
+No. Abraham was a Chaldean Gentile.
+That is a shocker for many Jewish people, by the way.
 But he was a Chaldean Gentile.
 He had no Mosaic orientation.
 He lived and died before that all came to pass.
-He came by faith and so he illustrates believing Gentiles.
-So, Paul says ‑ Look, if salvation's by faith and grace, then it's available to everybody whether you're of the lawor like Abraham, you're just a believing Gentile.
+He came by faith, and so he illustrates believing Gentiles.
+So, Paul says, look, if salvation's by faith and grace, then it's available to everybody, whether you're of the law or like Abraham, you're just a believing Gentile.
 Abraham becomes the father of all of us by his faith.
 We're all children of Abraham by faith.
 Now that is not to say that he doesn't have a physical seed in Israel, he does.
-But the message here has to do with‑he spiritual seed.
+But the message here has to do with the spiritual seed.

-But it also and I think more pointedly speaks to God's ability to create events, to create history, to chart the course of the world.
-He is the sovereign who calls the people, the places, the events into existence and the calling here is an effectual divine determination.
-He is the God who gives life to the dead, that's His power and He is the God who callsthings which are not as though they were.
+But it also, I think more pointedly, speaks to God's ability to create events, to create history, to chart the course of the world.
+He is the sovereign who calls the people, the places, the events into existence, and the calling here is an effectual divine determination.
+He is the God who gives life to the dead, that's His power.
+And He is the God who calls things which are not as though they were.
 He calls things into existence.
 That is His absolute, ultimate sovereignty.
-All powerful sovereign God is the God in whom Abraham believes.
+All-powerful, sovereign God is the God in whom Abraham believes.

 You say, "But how?"
 Well, it's a promise and you receive it by faith and it's offered to you by grace.
 "Well, what do I have to do?"
 You have to abandon your doing and receive it by faith.

-Father, we do pray that You will bring those that You would desire to come and that You'll search every heart, Lord, and show us what You've done and with a clear vision than ever we've seen and even those of us who have known You for a long time, give us new found joy for such a salvation for Christ's sake.
+Father, we do pray that You will bring those that You would desire to come and that You'll search every heart, Lord, and show us what You've done with a clearer vision than ever we've seen.
+And even those of us who have known You for a long time, give us new found joy for such a salvation for Christ's sake.
 Amen.